datawire/ambassador-docs/docs/emissary/3.2/topics/running/diagnostics.md

     <img src="../../../images/diag-servicecs-in-use.png"/>
   </p>

-By clicking on the link displayed next to the service type will take you to that services own $productName$ Diagnostics page, where you are able to see the active Envoy [Routes](https://www.envoyproxy.io/docs/envoy/v1.8.0/api-v2/api/v2/route/route.proto) and [Clusters](https://www.envoyproxy.io/docs/envoy/v1.8.0/api-v2/api/v2/cds.proto) that the service is currently using, alongside the `YAML` documents that Ambassador uses to read its configuration
+Clicking on the link displayed next to the service type will take you to that service's own $productName$ Diagnostics page, where you are able to see the active Envoy [Routes](https://www.envoyproxy.io/docs/envoy/v1.8.0/api-v2/api/v2/route/route.proto) and [Clusters](https://www.envoyproxy.io/docs/envoy/v1.8.0/api-v2/api/v2/cds.proto) that the service is currently using, alongside the `YAML` documents that Ambassador has for it's configuration

   <p align="center">
     <img src="../../../images/diag-service-diag-overview.png" height="600"/>